 While CDBG program does not require matching funds, CDBG funds offer excellent opportunities to leverage private, local, state, and other federal funds to allow for the provision of public service activities.
 For example, many state housing programs have scoring criteria that reward applicants who have matching funds.
-In the past, Carlsbad has been extremely successful in garnering matching infrastructure and transportation funds and it will continue to seek such opportunities in the future, especially through SANDAG's Transnet fund.
+In the past, Carlsbad has been extremely successful in garnering matching infrastructure and transportation funds and it will continue to seek such opportunities in the future.
+The city is currently looking at HCD's Permanent Local Housing